Alex Murdaugh pleads not guilty to murders of his wife and son - KTVZ

 The plea comes nearly a week after Murdaugh was indicted by a Colleton County grand jury on two counts of murder and two counts of possession of a weapon during the commission of a violent crime in connection to the deaths of his wife, Margaret “Maggie” Murdaugh, 52, and their youngest son, Paul Murdaugh, 22.

 Wednesday’s hearing was slated as a bond hearing, but Murdaugh and his attorneys requested a formal arraignment.
-Asked if he was guilty or not guilty, Murdaugh, who appeared in the Walterboro courtroom wearing a white shirt and khaki pants, responded, “Not guilty.”
+Asked if he was guilty or not guilty, Murdaugh — who appeared in the Walterboro courtroom with a shaved head wearing a white linen shirt and khaki pants belonging to his attorney’s son — responded, “Not guilty.”

-Murdaugh’s attorneys consented to no bond, and the judge ultimately denied bond.
+Murdaugh’s attorneys consented to no bond, and Judge Clifton Newman ultimately denied bond.

+The prosecution and defense told the judge they consented to a gag order and the sealing of discovery items, due in part to the media attention the case has drawn.
+Dick Harpootlian, one of Murdaugh’s attorneys, said the gag order request was prompted to prevent tainting a potential jury pool.

+Newman, who said he typically disfavors gag orders, indicated he would consider the request.
+Harpootlian will submit a formal request in coming days, he said, at which time the judge could rule.

 Maggie and Paul Murdaugh were found dead the night of June 7, 2021, after Murdaugh called 911 to report he had discovered their bodies at the family’s property in Islandton, South Carolina.